 There are some call tracking situations that are best suited by manually attributing the values of Source, Medium, and Campaign to the calls placed to certain tracking numbers.
 In the NinjaTrack Advanced Number Settings under the Tracking Sources tab, there are three settings, Assign Source, Assign Campaign, and Assign Medium.
 This article describes in detail what these settings are and some common use cases for how to use these and how they may impact your reporting on phone calls.

 1. Go to the Account Command Center of the desired account

 2. Click on the three-dot ellipses or "bread crumb" icon next to the desired tracking number.
 Then click on "Edit" in the resulting pop-up menu.

 3. Scroll to the 'Tracking Sources' tab

 How do these settings impact the reporting of phone calls?

 Using the Call Tracking data source in NinjaCat, clients can report by the dimensions of Source, Campaign Name.
 The medium recorded in this section is primarily used for the event that gets sent to Google Analytics if the option to send call events to GA is turned on for that tracking number.

 If these values are set in the number settings, then regardless of the source that was detected by the NinjaTrack script, the source and campaign specified will be used as an override.

 What are the use cases for when these settings should be used?

-Many times when NinjaTrack is used to dynamically swap phone number on a website, information about the source of that phone call, the campaign or the medium of that call can be picked up from the website where where the tracking script is installed.
+Many times when NinjaTrack is used to dynamically swap phone numbers on a website, information about the source of that phone call, the campaign or the medium of that call can be picked up from the website where the tracking script is installed.
 However, there are times when a tracking number is used in situations where the NinjaTrack DNI script is unable to attribute a phone call.
 Here are some common use-cases for when these settings should be hard-coded for a given tracking number: